iCOMPLY TERMS AND CONDITIONSDownload T&Cs

 e.
 The Member shall prevent any unauthorised access to, or use of, the Membership Services and/or the Documentation and/or the Member Content and/or the login details and, in the event of any such unauthorised access or use, shall promptly notify CODE.

 f.
-Subject to Condition 2, if the Member’s Subscription is used by the Member (or any Authorised User) in connection with any Practice other than a Subscribed Practice at any time then such Practice shall be deemed to be a Subscribed Practice covered by the Member’s Subscription and the Member shall be liable to pay a Joining Fee in respect of such Practice and Subscription Fees in respect of such Practice for the period from the first date on which the Member’s Subscription is used in connection with such Practice (as determined by CODE acting reasonably) to the later of (i) 12 months from such use and (ii) the end of the Member’s Subscription Period and, in either case, for any renewal of the Member’s Subscription Period.
+If: (i) the Member’s Subscription is used by the Member (or any Authorised User) in connection with any Practice (other than a Subscribed Practice or a Practice covered by the subscription of another Member) at any time; or (ii) a Member who subscribes for the iComply Application has a business relationship with or is connected to a Practice (other than a Subscribed Practice or a Practice covered by the subscription of another Member) at any time and Code determines that the Services provided to such Member also benefit the Member in relation to such Practice, then CODE shall at its sole discretion have the right to determine that such Practice is added to the Member’s Subscription as a Subscribed Practice.
+Code shall notify its determination to the Member in writing.
+The Member shall be liable to pay a Joining Fee in respect of such Practice and Subscription Fees in respect of such Practice for the period from the date on which the Member’s Subscription is used in connection with such Practice or on which such business relationship or connection arose (as relevant and in each case as determined by CODE acting reasonably) to the later of (i) 12 months from such date and (ii) the end of the Member’s Subscription Period and, in either case, for any renewal of the Member’s Subscription Period.
 The Joining Fee and Subscription Fee shall be at the Member’s then prevailing rate.
 The Joining Fee shall be payable immediately on demand by CODE and the Subscription Fee shall be payable together with the Subscription Fees for the Member’s other Subscribed Practices.
 This provision shall apply whatever the level of connection between the Member and the relevant Practice.

 g.
 The rights provided under this clause are granted to the Member only.